 Surah Mulk Recitation after Isha Salah:

 There is a chapter in Quran, with thirty verses (Surah Mulk), which will intercede for its companion [the one who recites it] until he is forgiven:

 “Tabaarak Allaahi bi yadihi’l-mulk (Blessed be He in Whose Hand is the dominion)” [al-Mulk].

 Isha Prayer Benefits:

-“Whoever offers Isha salah in jama’ah it is as though he spent half the night in worship.
-And whoever offers fajr salah in jama’ah it is as though he spent the entire night in worship.”
+“Whoever offers Isha prayer in jama’ah it is as though he spent half the night in worship.
+And whoever offers Fajr Salah in jama’ah it is as though he spent the entire night in worship.”
 (Muslim)